 By acting as a mediator during informal negotiations, temporary judges increase their familiarity with the case, which can better inform their judgment during more formal proceedings.

-If you have questions about whether an alternative form of dispute resolution is right for you, or whether you can benefit from hiring a temporary judge for more formal court proceedings, you should consult a member of our experienced legal team at the Law & Mediation Firm of Klueck & Hoppes, APC.
+If you have questions about whether an alternative form of dispute resolution is right for you, or whether you can benefit from hiring a temporary judge for more formal court proceedings, you should consult a member of our experienced legal team at Family Law San Diego.

 Call us at (619) 577-4900 or contact us online to get started with a case evaluation today.